shawnps/go-awair-local/README.md

 # go-awair-local
 Go client library for Awair's local HTTP server.
-Also a small command line program for showing the data on a terminal.
+Also a command line program for showing the data on a terminal.

 ![go-awair-local-screenshot](images/go-awair-local.png)